dreampulse/modelizer/README.md

 ### References

 The employee model from the previous chapter still includes everything in one Mongo-Document.
 There are many good reasons to build relationships between model-entities.
+But remeber that nosql-databases to not guarantee integrety between documents!

 #### 1:1 Relationships